One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Battersea PowerStation Shopping Mall, Christmas, London

-If the weather is rainy – and it often is in London – skip Battersea Park and go straight to Battersea Power Station.
-In addition to the shops, The Cinema in the Power Station is a fantastic entertainment option for foul weather days.
+If the weather is rainy – and it often is in London – skip Battersea Park and go straight to the Power Station.
+In addition to the shops, The Cinema is a fantastic option for foul weather days!

 DAY 4: Must-See Museum, Markets and Evening Out